mono/website/community/contributing/source-code-repository.md

 -   Don't do reformatting commits, unless you're the original author of the code

 -   When fixing bugs, don't follow the documentation blindly, it may well be wrong.
-Test the behavior on the MS runtime or ask on the mailing list for discussion if unsure.
+Test the behavior on the MS runtime or ask for discussion if unsure.
 Don't be afraid of having your changes reviewed.

 -   Never remove copyright notices from the code